SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/add-google-analytics-tag.md

 ---
 uid: help-en-mailing-add-google-analytics
 title: How to add your Google Analytics tag to a mailing
-description: You can track the people visiting your website as a result of them reading your mailings by using the Google Analytics feature in SuperOffice Marketing.
-In this how-to guide you’ll learn how to track your visitors.
+description: In this how-to guide, you will learn how to track your visitors.
 author: Bergfrid Dias
 so.date: 02.20.2023
 keywords: Marketing